junyao-d/simple-sinatra-app-aws/README.md

 #### Assumption
 - Users have basic cloud knowledge
-- Users have master/visa card and willing to pay
+- Users have master/visa card and users are willing to pay
+- Users do not have resistance to use Amazon services

 #### Reason for choosing AWS
 - Easy to deploy infrastructure with CloudFormation template (infrastructure as code)